-‘Fully embellished’: Centre disputes Washington Post report on Apple hacking alerts
+‘Half facts, fully embellished’: Centre disputes Washington Post report on Apple hacking alerts

-Delhi told Apple to help soften the political blow of the ‘state-sponsored’ cyber attack alerts sent to Opposition MPs in October, The Washington Post claimed.
+Delhi told Apple to help soften the political blow of the ‘state-sponsored’ cyber attack alerts to Opposition MPs in October, the American newspaper claimed.

 Union minister Rajeev Chandrasekhar on Thursday rejected a report by The Washington Post claiming that Indian officials told technology company Apple to help soften the political impact of the security alerts the firm had issued in October about “state-sponsored” cyber attacks against Opposition MPs and journalists.